Unleashing market forces: Understanding neoliberalism

 Definition Neoliberalism refers to a political and economic ideology that emphasizes the free market, limited government intervention, and individual liberty as the pillars of a prosperous society.

-Origins Emerging in the late 20th century, neoliberalism gained prominence as a response to the perceived failures of Keynesian economics and the need for market-driven to societal issues.
+Origins Emerging in the late 20th century, neoliberalism gained prominence as a response to the perceived failures of Keynesian economics and the need for market-driven solutions to societal issues.

-Economic Policy Neoliberalism advocates for deregulation, privatization, and free trade, aiming to reduce barriers to entry, promote competition, and increase efficiency in the economy.
+Economic Policy Neoliberalism advocates for deregulation, privatization, and free trade, aiming to reduce barriers to entry, promote competition, and increase in the economy.

 Role of Government Neoliberalism supports a limited role for the government, emphasizing the importance of laissez-faire policies to enable market forces to guide resource allocation and economic growth.